 Responsibilities of a mandated notifier

 Primary and secondary school teachers and principals, doctors, nurses and police are mandated reporters.
-The responsibilities of a mandated reporter include:
+The responsibilities and principles for mandated reporting include:

-- You are legally obliged to make a report to Child Protection if you believe on reasonable grounds that a child is in need of protection.
+- a legal obligation to make a report to child protection if you believe on reasonable grounds that a child is in need of protection

-- You are required to make a report each time you become aware of any further grounds for your belief.
+- to make a report each time you become aware of any further grounds for your belief

-- It is your responsibility to report your belief – it is not the responsibility of your boss, supervisor, principal or senior.
+- to report your belief – it is not the responsibility of your boss, supervisor, principal or senior

-- Mandatory reporting requirements take precedence over professional codes of practice where confidentiality or client privilege is claimed.
+- that mandatory reporting requirements take precedence over professional codes of practice where confidentiality or client privilege is claimed

-- A report does not constitute unprofessional conduct or a breach of professional ethics, nor does it subject the person to any liability if made in good faith.
+- that a report does not constitute unprofessional conduct or a breach of professional ethics, nor does it subject the person to any liability if made in good faith.

 Contacting Child Protection